Skip to main content

 (c) Caring for a mildly ill child.

-(a) All prescription medicine must be current within the last twelve months, kept in its original container, and have a legible label containing the child's name and written instructions for use from a licensed physician, nurse practitioner, or dentist.
-Medication shall be stored in a designated locked storage place, except that drugs that require refrigeration may be kept in a refrigerator not accessible to children.
+(a) All prescription medicine will be current within the last twelve months, kept in its original container, and have a legible label containing the child's name and written instructions for use from a licensed physician, nurse practitioner, or dentist.
+Medication will be stored in a designated locked storage place, except that drugs that necessitate refrigeration may be kept in a refrigerator not accessible to children.
 An inhaler or nonprescription medication may be available to a school child with a special health condition with parental permission in accordance with the program's policy.

-(b) Except in cases of emergency, parents shall give the first dose of any newly prescribed medication so that they may personally observe the child's reaction.
+(b) Except in cases of emergency, parents will give the first dose of any newly prescribed medication so that they may personally observe the child's reaction.

 (14) Emergency action in case of fire, homeland security, severe weather, medical, dental, and other emergencies.
 General emergencies include any threats to the safety of children due to environmental conditions or threats of violence, natural disasters such as fire, tornado, flood, and loss of power, heat, or water;

-(a) All staff shall have training and annual reviews of that emergency plan; and
+(a) All staff will have training and annual reviews of that emergency plan; and

 (15) Recording and reporting of accidents;